infosecmentor/Quick-movers-website/README.md

  - [Licence](#licence)
  - [Authors Info](#Authors-Info)

-  <p>This project is a web application for Delani studio that shows details about the moringa school services it offers, has information about the moringa school, a portfolio section and a form that enables users to send their messages and concern to moringa school studio</p>
+  <p>This project is a web application for Quick movers that shows details about the moringa school services it offers, has information about the moringa school, a portfolio section and a form that enables users to send their messages and concern to moringa school studio</p>

 ## Features
 As a user of the application,you will be able to :